corentinlger/SimulationSandbox/README.md

 # SimulationSandbox

 SimulationSandbox is a simple framework built with Jax and Socket that allows for real-time interaction between a simulation hosted on a server and multiple clients.
-It provides a simple interface fmodifying or plotting the state of a hosted simulation from remote clients such as jupyter notebooks.
+It provides a simple interface for modifying or plotting the state of a hosted simulation from remote clients, such as jupyter notebooks.

 ## Install